manthanank/learn-javascript/README.md

 }
 ```

+### switch statement

-**switch** - The switch statement is used to select one of many blocks of code to be executed.
+The switch statement is used to select one of many blocks of code to be executed.

 ```javascript
 let day = new Date().getDay();